 3. Ease of Use

-Whether your bugging out or bugging in, there will be times when you need your fire to come easily.
+Whether you are bugging out or bugging in, there will be times when you need your fire to come easily.
 Say you're bugged in without gas or power in the middle of winter.
 You're freezing, and your hands are clumsy because hypothermia has set it.
 You need fire now, but you're fiddling with a fire source that isn't easy to light.

 The easiest lighter to work with are arc lighters.
 One press of a button and presto, you have fire regardless of weather conditions.
 Arc lighters also light things easily no matter what direction they are pointed.
 The only drawback is that you have to light something small enough to fit between the two contact points.